PaddlePaddle/docs/docs/design/modules/net_op_design.md

   virtual Error InferShape(Scope *scope) override;

   // Run all the operators with the `scope`, if no scope is provided, default
   // scope will be used instead.
-If no OpContext is provicded, default context will be used. virtual Error Run(Scope *scope = nullptr, OpContext *context=nullptr, OpIndex begin = -1,
+If no OpContext is provided, default context will be used. virtual Error Run(Scope *scope = nullptr, OpContext *context=nullptr, OpIndex begin = -1,
                    OpIndex end = -1) const override;